Scale-free tree network with an ultra-large diameter: Several significant topological parameters

 Performing derivative on both hand sides in the above expression produces

 which suggests that our tree $\mathcal{T}_{t}$ follows power-law degree distribution.
 In other words, scale-free feature is observed on tree $\mathcal{T}_{t}$ in the limit of large graph size.
+This completes the proof of theorem 4.1.

 It is worth noting that power-law exponent $1+\gamma$ is certainly larger than $3$.
 This is a phenomenon that is seldom reported in published tree networks with scale-free feature.
-In essence, it is also confirmed in terms of ``preferential attachment" in the following observation.
+In essence, it is also confirmed in terms of "preferential attachment" in the following observation.
+In addition, we prove by definition that tree network $\mathcal{T}_{t}$ is in fact fractal model, and, accordingly, obtain that its fractal dimension $d_{f}$ is equal to $\ln5/\ln3$.